-Perhaps the most remarkable example of liquidity enhancement at the expense of reorganization policy happened in the Enron equitable subordination case.96 Prior to Enron filing for bankruptcy, Citibank was heavily involved in putting together Enron's structured finance vehicles.97 Many of these financings were later found to be fraudulent.98 As a sponsor for these deals, Citibank ended up holding a substantial number of claims against Enron.99 Citibank feared that its claims against Enron might be equitably subordinated, so it sold its Enron claims to other banks.100 These banks knew that Enron had filed for bankruptcy, and they also knew of Citibank's subordination risk.101 Indeed, as part of the deal to purchase Citibank's Enron claims, the purchasers insisted that Citibank indemnify them against that risk.102
+Perhaps the most remarkable example of liquidity enhancement at the expense of reorganization policy is the Enron equitable subordination case.96 Prior to Enron filing for bankruptcy, Citibank was heavily involved in putting together Enron's structured finance vehicles.97 Many of these financings were later found to be fraudulent.98 As a sponsor for these deals, Citibank ended up holding a substantial number of claims against Enron.99 Citibank feared that its claims against Enron might be equitably subordinated, so it sold its Enron claims to other banks.100 These banks knew that Enron had filed for bankruptcy, and they also knew of Citibank's subordination risk.101 Indeed, as part of the deal to purchase Citibank's Enron claims, the purchasers insisted that Citibank indemnify them against subordination risk.102

 Sure enough, when the issue was joined, Judge Gonzales subordinated Citibank's claims.
-103 This then raised the question of whether the subordination of Citibank applied to the claims or whether the purchasers took free of the estate's "subordination" claim against Citibank.104 Stripped to its bare essentials, the purchaser sought to be given the same treatment as
+103 This then raised the question of whether the subordination of Citibank applied to the claims or whether the purchasers took free of the estate's "subordination" claim against Citibank.104 Stripped to its bare essentials, the purchaser sought to be given the same treatment as a holder in due course.
+The bankruptcy court would have none of this and